-TYPE - use this to specify which channel the instrument should be used for.
+TYPE - use this to specify the instrument type.
 Different parameters will be listed, depending on your choice.

 LENGTH - change the sound length.

 PAN - pan the sound to left/right/both/none speakers.
 (Use the headphone output to hear the difference!)